kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 var p = new Person();
 ```

+Figure out what the `"this"` is referencing:
+1. Is there an object to the left of the dot?
+If so, that's what the "this" keyword is referencing.
+(Implicit Binding)
+2. Was the function invoked with "call", "apply", or "bind"?
+If so, it'll explicitly state what the "this" keyword is referencing.
+(Explicit Binding)
+3. Was the function invoked using the "new" keyword?
+If so, the "this" keyword is referencing the newly created object that was made by the JavaScript interpreter. (new Binding)
+4. Is "this" inside of an arrow function?
+If so, its reference may be found lexically in the enclosing scope.
+(Lexical Binding)
+5. Are you in "strict mode"?
+If yes, the "this" keyword is undefined.
+If not, "this" is referencing the "window" object. (window Binding)

 ### Function.prototype.call() / apply()
 While the syntax of `call()` function is almost identical to that of `apply()`, the fundamental difference is that `call()` accepts an argument list, while `apply()` accepts a single array of arguments (or an array-like object).
 They provide a new value of `this` to the function.
 With call or apply, you can write a method once and then inherit it in another object, without having to rewrite the method for the new object.
 If the first argument is not passed, the value of `this` is bound to the global object (the value of `this` will be undefined in strict mode).